essif-lab/framework/docs/terminology.md

 The purpose of the eSSIF-Lab Terminology is to provide mental models that all of its stakeholders interpret in sufficiently the same way, so as to be able to talk, think and discuss about what it is we try to achieve and ways to achieve this.

+The initial version of this terminology is still under construction.

 ## Introduction

 Contributors to and users of eSSIF-Lab come from various backgrounds.
 Their culture may not be Western.
 English may not be their native tongue.
 They may be experts in non-technological topics.
 Working with one another presumes a setting where participants have some level of shared understanding.
 Often, sharing one's understanding at a superficial level suffices.
 Other situations require that underlying concepts are shared in a more in-depth fashion.
 It's like cars: people buying, selling, or driving cars do not need in-depth shared knowledge about cars, whereas (maintenance or construction) engineers or liability lawyers need to share a deeper knowledge of how cars do (or do not) work.